corollari/linusrants/README.md

 The complete processed dataset can be found in `data.json` in json-formatted form and in `data.pkl` in pickle-formatted form, ready for consumption in python programs.

+For a more easy-to-read representation, check out [the dataset in a table](table.md).

 Extract from `data.json`:
 ```json
 [